neondatabase/website/content/docs/guides/neosync-anonymize.md

     To learn more about Neosync's subset feature, see [Subsetting with referential integrity](https://www.neosync.dev/blog/subset-referential-integrity).
     </Admonition>

-    You can see that the job ran successfully and in just a few seconds, copying, anonymizing, and moving data from your source database to your destination database in Neon.
+    You can see that the job ran successfully, and in just a few seconds, it copied, anonymized, and moved data from your source database to your destination database in Neon.

     ![Neosync job status](/docs/guides/neosync_anon_job_status.png)